arkency/posts/posts/2021-04-16-render-is-not-your-final-word-in-your-rails-controllers-action.md

 ---
-title: "render" is not your final word in your Rails controller's action
+title: "'render' is not your final word in your Rails controller's action"
 created_at: 2021-04-16T07:45:16.021Z
 author: Jakub Kosiński
 tags: ["rails", "rendering"]